 Purpose of investigation planning

-Investigation involves a systematic, detailed approach to establishing the facts about complex situations.
-This involves being open minded, listening, questioning, observing, consulting with others and testing the veracity of information gathered.
+Investigation involves a systematic, detailed approach to establishing the facts about complex situations, including collection of information and evidence and sorting this into the essential information categories to aide in your analysis.
+This involves being open minded, listening, questioning, observing, consulting with others and testing the veracity of information and evidence gathered.

-Planning is an essential component of the best interests case practice model and is crucial for effective child protection intervention.
-Considered planning will enable practitioners to effectively gather information during an investigation, allow for careful and detailed analysis and assessment and directly inform any actions that need to be taken.
+Planning is an essential component of the SAFER children framework and is crucial for effective child protection assessment and intervention.
+Considered planning will enable practitioners to effectively seek, sort, store and share information during an investigation, allow for careful and detailed analysis and assessment and directly inform any decisions that need to be made.

 The investigation plan is developed by the child protection practitioner in consultation with their supervisor and other senior staff as required (for example, practice leader or principal practitioner).
 In the case of an Aboriginal child the development of the investigation plan will involve consultation with ACSASS.

-Completion of a written investigation plan helps to ensure that there is:
+Completion of a written investigation plan helps to ensure there is:

 - considered preparation